tokio-rs/tracing/README.md

 - [`tracing-timing`] implements inter-event timing metrics on top of `tracing`.
   It provides a subscriber that records the time elapsed between pairs of `tracing` events and generates histograms.
-- [`tracing-opentelemetry`] provides a subscriber for emitting traces to [OpenTelemetry]-compatible distributed tracing systems.
 - [`tracing-honeycomb`] implements a subscriber for reporting traces to [honeycomb.io].
 - [`tracing-actix`] provides `tracing` integration for the `actix` actor